couchbase-examples/ios-swift-quickstart/README.md

 - Locate the `Config.swift` file inside the `ios-swift-quickstart` folder
 - Open the file and provide the following configuration values:

-  - **Remote Capella endpoint URL** – Paste the URL copied from the Connect page
+  - **Remote Capella endpoint URL** – Paste the "Public URL" from the Connect page of App Services (discussed earlier)
   - **Authentication / Username** – Enter the App User username
   - **Authentication / Password** – Enter the App User password